Digital Video Articles, Tutorials, Guides & Q & A

 Consumers have a wider choice of shows to watch.

-Apart from live TV, programming options available include video on demand (VOD) and movies on demand.
+Apart from live TV, programming options include video on demand (VOD) and movies on demand.
 Consumers get to choose what content they want to watch.
 They are not bound by a limited number of channels as with cable and satellite TV.

 Interactivity